thepoynt/cs362/README.md

 	myshell is a simple shell program written in C, emulating some of the core behavior of the bash shell.

 	It runs basic commands, with and without arguments.
-It handles piping.
+It handles piping, with file redirection input at the beginning and output at the end.

 AUTHORS